NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-LBNL's 2020 Tracking the Sun (TTS).
+- \LBNL's 2020 Tracking the Sun (TTS).

 Assumption
 **********

-Installations of unknown mount type are assumed rooftop.
+- \Installations of unknown mount type are assumed rooftop.
 States without data are backfilled with aggregates at the Census Region.
-'East South Central' assumed the same distribution as 'West South Central'.; PV is not modeled in AK and HI.
+'East South Central' assumed the same distribution as 'West South Central'.

+- \PV is not modeled in AK and HI.
 The Option=None is set so that an error is thrown if PV is modeled as an argument will be missing.

 Arguments
 *********